 D. Errors that can occur within a function

-59. What is the purpose of the `return` statement in a function?
+Question 59: What is the purpose of the return statement in a function?

 A. To specify the parameters of the function